Trump endorses Herrell in close New Mexico U.S. House race

 RIO RANCHO, N.M.
 (AP) — President Donald Trump is throwing his support behind Republican challenger Yvette Herrell in a crucial U.S. House race in southern New Mexico.

-The president tweeted this week that Herrell had his “complete and total endorsement” and pointed to her support on border security, “brave law enforcement,” and the Second Amendment.
+The president tweeted this week that Herrell had his “complete and total endorsement” and pointed to her support over border security, “brave law enforcement,” and the Second Amendment.

-The endorsement comes as Herrell is seeking to unseat Democratic U.S. Rep. Xochitl Torres Small in the traditionally conservative-leaning district that sits along the Mexico border.
+The endorsement comes as Herrell is seeking to unseat Democratic U.S. Rep. Xochitl Torres Small in the traditionally conservative-leaning district that sits along the U.S.-Mexico border.

 Torres Small defeated Herrell in 2018 by less than 4,000 votes.
 She is among the most vulnerable Democrats in Congress.

-Both candidates have released ads to show a willingness to work with members of the other party.
+Both candidates have released ads to show that she will work with members of the other party.

-The district, one of the poorest and with one of the highest percentage of Hispanic residents in the country, has been hit hard by the economic downturn and the pandemic.

-Gun rights are expected to play a factor in the traditionally Republican-leaning, sprawling district that stretches from the lucrative oil region of the Permian Basin to the order.
+The district, one of the poorest and with one of the highest percentage of Hispanic residents in the country, has been hit hard with the economic downturn and the pandemic.
+Yet gun rights are expected to play a factor in this traditionally Republican-leaning, sprawling district that stretches from the lucrative oil region of the Permian Basin to the U.S.-Mexico border.